Skip to content

 Where Is Your Puppy Right Now?

 8 to 16 weeks: the socialization window.
-The most important period in your puppy life.
-Positive, guided exposure to other dogs, people, surfaces, and sounds now prevents fear and reactivity later.
-Best fit: Pre-School Puppy Classes for gentle, structured socialization.
+Guided exposure to dogs, people, surfaces, and sounds now prevents fear and reactivity later.
+Classes start at 20 weeks fully vaccinated.
+Best fit: Pre-School Puppy.
+See Pre-School Puppy Classes

 8 to 12 months: building the foundation.
-Full size, full energy, full personality.
-Time to proof skills in the real world: loose-leash walking past distractions, reliable recall, calm around guests.
-Best fit: DaySchool for daily reinforcement plus Private Lessons for targeted work.
+Full size, full energy.
+Proof skills in the real world: leash walking, recall, calm around guests.
+Best fit: DaySchool plus Private Lessons.
+See DaySchool See Private Lessons

 FOUR WAYS TO START